Bismuth subcitrate potassium, metronidazole, and tetracycline

 Tell your doctor if you have ever had:

 any type of infection.

 Metronidazole has caused cancer in animal studies.
-However, it is not known whether this would occur in humans.
+It is not known whether this would occur in humans taking Pylera.
 Ask your doctor about your risk.

 How should I take Pylera?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Take your medicine with a full glass (8 ounces) of water.
 Swallow the capsule whole.
 Do not take with milk.